ACricketToFillTheSilence/ACricketToFillTheSilence.github.io/queryparams.md

-# Removing Auth Tokens from URL Parameters
+## Removing Auth Tokens from URL Parameters

-## High-Level Description

 The way that API calls are authenticated is changing on 31 Jan 2022.
 Placing auth tokens in the URL parameters pose a significant security risk.